diamondIPP/proteus/README.md

 --------

 Users of the software are expected to respect the rules of good scientific practice.
-To cite the software, use either the common identifier for the whole software [doi:10.5281/zenodo.2579153][proteus-doi] or choose the identifier for a specific version e.g.
+The software can be cited either as

-    Kiehn, Moritz et al., Proteus beam telescope reconstruction (Version v1.3.0), doi:10.5281/zenodo.2579154
+    Kiehn, Moritz et al., Proteus beam telescope reconstruction, doi:10.5281/zenodo.2579153

+or using a version specific DOI from the
+[Proteus Zenodo record][proteus-zenodo].

 History
 -------